 During shedding season, use a slicker brush to pull dead hair from your dog’s undercoat.

 Trim your dog’s nails monthly.
 If your dog’s nails are too long, you risk injuries and even foot damage.
 Also, if you can hear your dog’s nails when walking, it’s time to trim them.

 Because American Water Spaniels have long, floppy ears, they require special care.
 Check your dog’s ears weekly.
 Check for signs of wax buildup or infection, which typically have a strong yeasty odor.
 Clean and dry your dog’s ears weekly.

 Brush your dog’s teeth daily.
 Starting this habit when they are puppies will make it easier.
 Be sure to use brushes and toothpaste made for dogs.

 As for temperament, this breed can be a bit aloof with new people.
-If you buy or adopt an American Water Spaniel puppy, begin its socialization as early as possible.
+So if you buy or adopt an American Water Spaniel puppy, begin its socialization as early as possible.